deltachat/docker-images/README.md

 ### `debian-stretch-node-11`

-Linux image for building `deltachat-desktop` based on Debian Stretch and node v11.
+Linux image based on Debian Stretch and node v11.
 It contains support for running `chromium` and `xvfb` because running a headless `electron` requires using a virtual frame buffer.
+Builds and tests the following projects:

+* `deltachat-desktop`
+* `deltachat-node`

 ## Build